wso2/esb-connectors/salesforcerest/salesforcerest-connector/salesforcerest-connector-1.0.0/README.txt

 	xv)actionName                    				-       The action name.
 	xvi)rowId                					-       The Id of a record to get the basic information about it. xvii)queryString                                                -       The SOQL query string.
-	xviii)nextRecordsUrl 						-       The url is return at the query or queryMore response to retrieve additional query results. xix)newPassword 					        -       The new password of saesforce to be set to access. xx)fields         						-       The comma separated fields of a particular sObject. xxi)searchString                                                -       The SOQL search string.
+	xviii)nextRecordsUrl 						-       The url is return at the query or queryAll response to retrieve additional query results.
+If the records is too large only it will return at the query/queryAll response xix)newPassword 					        -       The new password of saesforce to be set to access. xx)fields         						-       The comma separated fields of a particular sObject. xxi)searchString                                                -       The SOQL search string.